mcrapet/plowshare/README.md

 $ plowdown -m links.txt
 ```

-List two shared folders (first URL is processed, then the second one, this is not parallel):
+List two shared folders (first link is processed, then the second one, this is not parallel):

 ```shell
 $ plowlist http://www.mediafire.com/?qouncpzfe74s9 http://www.sendspace.com/folder/5njdw7
 ```

-Some hosters are handling tree folders, you must specify `-R`/`--recursive` command-line switch to *plowlist* for enabing recursive lisiting.
+**Remark**: Some hosters are handling tree folders, you must specify `-R`/`--recursive` command-line switch to *plowlist* for enabing recursive lisiting.

 List some Sendspace web folder.
 Render results for vBulletin *BB* syntax: